mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: false

 Reuse identical prepared statements inside the same client connection.
-This is a boolean parameter and is disabled by default.
 This feature only applies to binary protocol prepared statements.

 When this parameter is enabled and the connection prepares an identical prepared statement multiple times, instead of preparing it on the server the existing